vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Let us therefore fear, lest, *a promise being left us of entering into his rest*, any of you should seem to come short of it. … *There remaineth therefore a rest to the people of God*.
 For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
 {% ct 'Hebrews 4:1, 9-10' %}

 In {% rf 'Hebrews 4:9' false %}, the Greek word for *rest* is *sabbatismos*, a derivative of *sabbaton*, the word for Sabbath.
-God's promised rest, therefore, is like a perpetual Sabbath, which we can experience on a weekly basis now, but will experience more fully and on a permanent basis in His heavenly kingdom, where His people will be forever free from the unrest introduced by sin {% rf 'Revelation 21:4; Isaiah 32:17-18' %}.
+God’s promised rest, therefore, is like a perpetual Sabbath, which we can experience on a weekly basis now, but will experience more fully and on a permanent basis in His heavenly kingdom, where His people will be forever free from the unrest introduced by sin {% rf 'Revelation 21:4; Isaiah 32:17–18' %}.
 The fulfillment of this promise is the purpose of the gospel as it seeks to restore the *sabbatismos* that Lucifer first disrupted in heaven.

 ## Why was Lucifer cast out of heaven?

 When God freed the Israelites out of Egypt, the land of their bondage, He led them into Canaan, the land of rest.

 > For ye are not as yet come *to the rest and to the inheritance*, which the LORD your God giveth you.
-But when ye go over Jordan, and dwell in the land which the LORD your God giveth you to inherit, and when he giveth you *rest from all your enemies round about*, so that ye dwell in safety ...
+But when ye go over Jordan, and dwell in the land which the LORD your God giveth you to inherit, and when he giveth you *rest from all your enemies round about*, so that ye dwell in safety …
 {% ct 'Deuteronomy 12:9-10' %}

-But they could remain in that land of rest on one condition:
+But they could remain in that land of rest on one condition only:

-> And *if ye will not yet for all this hearken unto me* ...
-And if ye will not be reformed by me by these things, *but will walk contrary unto me* ...
-And *I will scatter you among the heathen*, and will draw out a sword after you: and your land shall be desolate, and your cities waste. *Then shall the land enjoy her sabbaths*, as long as it lieth desolate, and ye be in your enemies' land; *even then shall the land rest, and enjoy her sabbaths*.
+> And *if ye will not yet for all this hearken unto me* … And if ye will not be reformed by me by these things, *but will walk contrary unto me* … And *I will scatter you among the heathen*, and will draw out a sword after you: and your land shall be desolate, and your cities waste. *Then shall the land enjoy her sabbaths*, as long as it lieth desolate, and ye be in your enemies’ land; *even then shall the land rest, and enjoy her sabbaths*.
 As long as it lieth desolate it shall rest; *because it did not rest in your sabbaths, when ye dwelt upon it*.
 {% ct 'Leviticus 26:18, 23, 33-35' %}

+The Israelites could dwell in the promised land only if they did not walk contrary to God’s will (which was always for their good).
+If they did, God would scatter them out of the land, so it could rest from their evil ways.
+God drove the Canaanites out for this very reason.

+> Defile not ye yourselves in any of these things: for *in all these the nations are defiled which I cast out before you: and the land is defiled*: therefore I do visit the iniquity thereof upon it, and *the land itself vomiteth out her inhabitants*.
+{% ct 'Leviticus 18:24-25' %}

+When the Canaanites defiled themselves with their evil ways, they also defiled their land, which then vomited them out.
+This same principle applied to the next inhabitants, the Israelites.
+As long as they followed God’s will, the land would be able to enjoy her Sabbaths—rest from the defilement of sin, but if not, the land would expel them out.
+The conclusion is undeniable: the land of Canaan, a type of the heavenly promised land, was for righteous inhabitants only.

+> The *righteous* shall inherit the land, and dwell therein forever.
+{% ct 'Psalm 37:29' %}

+When Lucifer decided to rebel against God’s will, the same judgment applied to him.
+His iniquity disrupted heaven’s state of rest—it could no longer enjoy her *sabbatismos*—and he had to be driven out (along with his followers), because the heavenly Canaan was—and still is—for righteous inhabitants only.
+Lucifer had rebelled against righteousness and chosen iniquity.